y-games-hello/ultimate-base-project-docs/Documentation/manual/services/debug-console.md

 ```
 PrintNameCommand John
 ```
+Press `Enter` to execute.
 You should see this in the Unity Console:

 ```
 Hello, John!